Self-Realisation, Non-Duality & EnlightenmentFrom Awakening to Wholeness

 - Stage 6 involves experientially knowing and feeling that Awareness (God/Life/Universe) is being us.

-In a meditation or self-inquiry we might be able to reach stage 3 or 4, but in our everyday lives we may only be at stage 1 or 2.
-This is quite normal, but we can bring these higher states of consciousness into our everyday lives through Conscious Living (see Chapter 4) and Living Presence (see Chapter 6).
-When we reach stage 3 or 4 in our meditation practice we can start practicing spiritual Self-inquiry (see Chapter 6); prior to that it is more beneficial to practice personal self-inquiry (see Chapter 4).
+During meditation or self-inquiry (super-conscious), we might be able to reach stage 3 or 4, but in our everyday life (waking consciousness) we may only be at stage 1 or 2.
+This is quite normal, but we can bring these higher states of consciousness into our everyday life through Conscious Living (see Chapter 4) and Living Presence (see Chapter 6).
+When we reach stage 3 or 4 in our meditation practice we can start practicing spiritual Self-inquiry (see Chapter 6).
+Prior to that it is more beneficial to practice personal self-inquiry (see Chapter 4).

 Self-realisation results in non-dualistic perception – a direct and intimate unity with everything we encounter.
 But what does it really mean and how does it work?